top of page

 What to expect your first time at sober living

-Entering a sober living environment for the first time can be a transformative and life-changing experience for women seeking recovery from substance use disorders.
-Here are some pieces of advice to consider for women who are contemplating entering Right Path House.
+Entering a sober living environment for the first time can be a transformative and life-changing experience for anyone seeking recovery from substance use disorders.
+A good sober living offers a new lifestyle using the 12-steps for transforming your life.
+Here, we have a safe, gently structured, family-style home with a live-in recovery coach.
+Our coaches model the critical dedication, self-assessment and compassion to maintain long-term recovery.
+Here are some pieces of advice to consider.

-1. Embrace the Opportunity for Growth: Understand that entering a sober living environment signifies a commitment to your personal growth and well-being.
-Embrace this opportunity as a chance to create positive change in your life and to work towards a healthier, more fulfilling future.
+1. Embrace the Opportunity for Growth: Understand that entering a sober living environment signifies a commitment to your personal growth, life-style, and well-being.
+Embrace this opportunity as a chance to create positive change one day at a time.

 2. Be Open-Minded: Approach the experience with an open mind and a willingness to learn.
-Recovery is a journey of self-discovery, and being receptive to new ideas, perspectives, and approaches can greatly enhance your progress and success in sobriety.
+If you already knew everything, then how did you wind up in rehab?
+Recovery is a journey of ever evolving self-discovery, and being receptive to new ideas, perspectives, and approaches can greatly enhance your progress.

 3. Set Realistic Expectations: Understand that recovery is a process that takes time and effort.
-Set realistic expectations for yourself and recognize that there may be ups and downs along the way.
+Set realistic expectations for yourself and recognize that there may be both emotional and physical ups and downs along the way.
 Celebrate your successes, no matter how small, and be patient with yourself during the challenging moments.
+Recovery is indeed a journey and not a timed event.

 5. Stay Committed to Your Recovery: Make a commitment to yourself and your sobriety.
-Stay focused on your goals and priorities, and be proactive in seeking out resources and support that will help you stay on track.
-Remember that recovery is a daily practice, and each day sober is a victory worth celebrating.
+Stay focused on your goals and priorities and be proactive in seeking out people that will help you stay on track.
+Remember that each day sober is a victory worth celebrating.
+Let your experience grow.

-6. Practice Self-Care: Take care of yourself physically, emotionally, and spiritually.
-Engage in activities that nourish your mind, body, and soul, such as setting healthy boundaries, exercise, meditation, journaling, and spending time in nature.
+6. Practice Self-Care: Take timeouts.
+Engage in activities that nourish your mind, body, and soul, such as setting healthy boundaries, exercise, meditation, journaling, or spending time in nature.
 Prioritizing self-care will help you stay balanced and resilient as you navigate the challenges of recovery.

 7. Be Honest and Authentic: Honesty is essential in recovery.
-Be honest with yourself and others about your thoughts, feelings, and experiences.
-Embrace vulnerability and authenticity as strengths, and don't be afraid to ask for help when you need it.
+Be honest with yourself and others about your thoughts, feelings, and experiences, even if they are negative.
+Embrace vulnerability and authenticity as strengths, because in recovery, that's what they are considered.
+It is the basis for trust.
+So, don't be afraid to ask for help when you need it.

-10. Believe in Yourself: Believe in yourself and your ability to overcome challenges and achieve your goals.
-You are capable of living a fulfilling and meaningful life in recovery, and with determination, perseverance, and support, you can overcome any obstacle that comes your way.
-If you don't seek extra help.
+8. Believe in Yourself: We will believe in you and your ability to overcome challenges until you learn how to do it for yourself.
+You are capable of living a fulfilling and meaningful life, and with the determination, perseverance, and dedication that recovery brings, you can overcome any obstacle that comes your way.

 Entering a sober living environment for the first time can be both daunting and empowering, but with the right mindset, support, and determination, it can be the first step towards a brighter and more hopeful future.
 Trust in yourself, trust in the process, and know that you are not alone on this journey to recovery.
 Come join us!